emre/lighthive/README.md

 ### lighthive <img src="https://travis-ci.org/emre/lighthive.svg?branch=master">

-A light python client to interact with the STEEM blockchain.
+A light python client to interact with the HIVE blockchain.
 It's simple and stupid.
 You ask something, you get something.

 #### What's supported?